 In part, this bond has allowed Polk County Conservation to start a water monitoring program to help assess watershed quality in Polk County.
 The first year of monitoring took place from October 1, 2015 - September 30, 2016.
 Regular monitoring should be able to detect changes to water quality in the future.

-Below is the link to the condensed and full versions of the most current annual report.
+Below are the links to the most current annual report and flyer:.